 5. If you could bust one stigma when it comes to investment, what is it and why?

 It’s not like Dragon’s Den!
 I love the show, but in real life I can’t think of anything worse than making entrepreneurs sweat and trip over their words to try and raise the money they desperately need.
 It’s not big people in big suits; for us an investment journey begins with a friendly chat over a coffee.
 You don’t even need a business plan to get started.

 6. Finally, what advice do you have for anyone who’s considering signing up for a drop-in or initial investor meeting?

 Just do it!
 There is absolutely no obligation on the day, you don’t need to bring a business plan or make a presentation to a panel, it will just be the pair of us having a coffee and chat about what you do.
 If our fund is right for your plans, fantastic!
 I’ll let you know how to get started.
 If not, I can hopefully point you in the right direction to one of the many other funding and support options out there.

-The North East Fund will be hosting free drop-ins at Sunderland Software Centre every last Friday of the month.
+The North East Fund will be hosting free mobile drop-ins every last Tuesday of the month.
 Book in your free slot here: